BugSplat-Git/bugsplat-unreal/README.md

 ### Mobile

-> ℹ️ Before attempting to use the BugSplat plugin to capture crashes on Mobile please ensure you've completed the [iOS](https://docs.unrealengine.com/5.0/en-US/setting-up-an-unreal-engine-project-for-ios/) and [Android](https://docs.unrealengine.com/5.0/en-US/android-support-for-unreal-engine/) quickstart guides.

 Installing the BugSplat plugin will configure crash reporting and symbol uploads automatically on mobile platforms.

+Before attempting to use the BugSplat plugin to capture crashes on Mobile please ensure you've completed the [iOS](https://docs.unrealengine.com/5.0/en-US/setting-up-an-unreal-engine-project-for-ios/) and [Android](https://docs.unrealengine.com/5.0/en-US/android-support-for-unreal-engine/) quickstart guides.

 In order to get function names and line numbers in your iOS crash reports, please make the following changes in the `iOS` section of `Project Settings`